Adam724/packet-steganography/README.md

 ```sh
 go run decoder.go
 ```
 Listens for packets from encoder.go.
 When a packet is received, decoder separates the dummy packet from the message fragment that was embedded within it.
 Decoder adds the message fragment to a buffer, ordered by the fragment's sequence number, and forwards the original dummy packet to that packet's destination, found within the udp header.
+Once the entire message is decoded, decoder.go will print the message if the message sent was an ASCII message or save the message as "img.jpeg" if an image was communicated.

 ```sh
 go run udp_listener_server.go